SysKitTeam/docs-spdockit/how-to/queries-and-rules/create-governance-policy-rule.md

 1. Define the extent to which you wish to enforce this rule across your SharePoint farm.
 You can target __the entire Web application, or specific site collections, subsites, lists and list items__.
 Each time the rule runs, it will configure all document libraries from the specified scope to require document check-out before editing.

-   If you have chosen the manual execution in the previous steps, you can skip this step – select Skip target selection; ask me on execution checkbox.
+   If you have chosen the manual execution in the previous steps, you can skip this step – select Skip target selection; ask me on execution check box.
 You will be able to choose the desired scope each time you start the rule.

 1. Click Finish to close the Rule Wizard.